tank-in-a-strange-land/site/_posts/2018-01-29-sfk-bfd-and-wc.md

 I didn't lead the group through the whole instance, but I recognized enough of the twists and turns that when I wasn't leading, I already knew which way we were going.

 One of the DPS party members really liked to get out there and pull, which just made my job harder, as the groups of mobs would then often get split up.
 In order to get them back together and on me, I'd have to turn around and/or reposition.
-So instead of a nice clean _Charge_ followed by _Thunder Clap_, I often had to _Charge_, turn around, _Taunt_ or _Heroic Throw_ the one stray mob, re-position, then _Thunder Clap_.
+So instead of a nice clean [Charge][charge] followed by [Thunder Clap][thunder-clap], I often had to [Charge][charge], turn around, [Taunt][taunt] or [Heroic Throw][heroic-throw] the one stray mob, re-position, then [Thunder Clap][thunder-clap].
 I suspect this DPS party member might have thought he or she was speeding things up, but I'd wager it was a wash.
 Keeping the mobs grouped together makes AoE more effective for everyone in the party.
 Sure, I could have asked him or her to stop in `/group`, but it doesn't seem worth the risk of a group member going toxic versus just dealing with the crappy pulls.

-I advanced to level 22, and gained the _Revenge_ spell.
+I advanced to level 22, and gained the [Revenge][revenge] spell.

 ## Blackfathom Deeps